sammigachuhi/my_django/docs/14-adding-users.md

 ![Staff status](images/staff_status.PNG)

-Under the **User permissions**, select the following permissions from the **Availaber user permissions** box and use the right arrow to move them to the **Chosen user permissions** box.
+Under the **User permissions**, select the following permissions from the **Availabe user permissions** box and use the right arrow to move them to the **Chosen user permissions** box.
 The latter are what will be available to the new user *njeringugi*.

 ![Chosen user permissions](images/chosen_user_permissions.PNG)